AlexGnatko/EMPS6/README.md

 Note that the `exit` prevents any further processing and displaying of the HTML code.
 * The `mjs` component loader.
 Sometimes there are also `.css` and `.js` and `.vue` (in EMPS, `.vue` files contain only the plain HTML code of the template) files.
-In order to load any one of the from JS or from the template `<script>` tags, use the following URL template: `/mjs/{$module_pp}/{$filename}`, where `{$module_pp}` is the value of the `$pp` variable in the URL of this module (in our case it will be `manage-orders`), and `{$filename}` is the actual file name.
+In order to load any one of them from JS or from the template `<script>` tags, use the following URL template: `/mjs/{$module_pp}/{$filename}`, where `{$module_pp}` is the value of the `$pp` variable in the URL of this module (in our case it will be `manage-orders`), and `{$filename}` is the actual file name.
 For example, if we also need to load the JS